Find out about inhalants, the deadly easily available poison in home and office that your teen may be abusing

 You’ve warned your teens about the dangers of using drugs, but what about inhalants?
 As a concerned parent, you have informed your teens about the dangers of drug use, and you keep a close eye to make sure they aren’t exposed to street drugs outside the home.
 You may have overlooked an insidious danger already lurking right in your home, however.
 Many parents are unaware of the easily available poison in home and office products that can pose a deadly risk to teens when deliberately inhaled.
 Finding out about these poisonous substances – what they are, how they are abused, and what effect they have on teens’ health – can help you keep your kids safe from their harmful effects.

 Common deadly household poisons that are huffed

 There are more than 1,400 common household products that can be used to get high.
 When deliberately inhaled, these deadly poisons produce feelings of euphoria, but they can also cause permanent health consequences for teens.
+If you think a loved one is struggling with huffing, call our Tampa drug rehab program for help.
 The most common deadly household poisons that teens huff to get high fall into four main categories.
 These deadly intoxicating substances include: